August 16, 2022

-Type 3 hair often has an "S" or "Z" shape, varying between looser and tighter curls, giving it volume and dimension.
+Type 3 hair often has an shape, varying between looser and tighter curls, giving it volume and dimension.
 Since sebum is difficult to distribute from root to tip, this type of hair can be fragile and brittle, despite its robust appearance.

 Curly hair needs hydration and elasticity in order to improve its resistance and strengthen it.
 To define the curls without weighing them down, use a shampoo and a conditioner which provide light hydration.

-Type 4 hair has a twisty pattern that shrinks when wet, as it has fewer cuticles than other types of hair.
+Type 4 hair has a twisty pattern or a "Z" shape that shrinks when wet, as it has fewer cuticles than other types of hair.
 High density tight coiled curls are the most fragile of all and tend to suffer from severe dryness.

 That's why coily hair needs to be nourished with a shampoo that will deep cleanse without dehydrating it and a rich moisturizing conditioner that will keep it supple and healthy.
 It is also important to get the right styling tools, such as detangling combs specially designed for this type of hair, to avoid breaking them and to facilitate disentangling.

-Regardless of your specific type of curly hair, some tips apply to all textured hair:
+Regardless of your specific curly hair type, here are five tips to apply to all textured hair:

 Of course, there is plenty of other tips and tricks for pampering and caring for our curls.
 With the advent of social media, lush, natural hair has become popular ... and we're happy about that, because it's so much easier to share advice now!
 The bottom line remains the same: having great shampoo and conditioner that is natural and contain ingredients that are right for your hair type is the first step to healthy hair.